EpicArena/Tendis/tool/README.md

-you need copy tendisplus to bin
+you need copy tendisplus to tendis/image/tendis-2.2.2/bin